saimadhav1825/mycompanywebsite/CLIENT_ACQUISITION_STRATEGY.md

 I was browsing [Company Name]'s website and noticed [specific observation about their site].

-I'm launching Lotusly, a development studio, and I'm looking for my first few clients to build amazing partnerships with.
+I'm launching NaviraSoft, a development studio, and I'm looking for my first few clients to build amazing partnerships with.
 I'd love to offer you:

 • 50% off standard rates for being an early partner
 • Direct access to our core team (no middlemen)